-Python is a general purpose programming language.
-Python was invented by Guido Van Rossum and it's first release was in February, 1991.
-The name python is inspired from Monte Python Flying Circus.
-Python has now evolved to its third generation and the latest version at the time this literature is Python 3.8
+Python is a general-purpose programming language.
+Python was invented by Guido Van Rossum and its first release was in February 1991.
+The name python is inspired by Monte Python Flying Circus.
+Python has now evolved to its third generation and the latest version at the time this literature is Python 3.9.6

 Python versions history

 Python VersionReleased DatePython 0.9Feb 1991Python 1.0Jan 1994Python 2.0Oct 2000Python 3.0Dec 2008Python 2.7Jul 2010Python 3.7Jun 2018Python 3.7.4July 8, 2019

 Since its beginning python inventors focused on simple and readable, English-like code.
 At the same time, a vast set of libraries and an ever-growing python community make python a powerful programming language.

 Like any other language, we can give code instructions to python for data input, processing, and output.
 Python uses *.py file as normal mode and also features an interactive mode with '>>>' symbol for quick code interpretation.

 3. Python is interpreted